Jukebox Production in Denmark

 The illuminated Jensen IMA/AMI J-120 Music Box and Lytrofon Bluebird produced during the same period (1955/56) were the aces among Danish jukeboxes.
 Both of them had cabinets of zebrano veneer, corner plastics, and rotating colour cylinders, and they brought with them a very cosy atmosphere in the local bars and restaurants.

-Later in the fifties Jensen Music Automates A/S, which was the official name of the company during the heydays, the period between 1954 and 1958, produced the following models: J-40-G, J-80-G, and J-80-H. They all had a certain resemblance to the American G- and H-models from Automatic Musical Instruments Inc. (AMI).
+Later in the fifties Jensen Music Automates A/S, which was the official name of the company during the heydays, the period between 1954 and 1958, produced the following models: J-40-G, J-80-G, and J-80-H. They all had a certain resemblance to the American G- and H-models from Automatic Musical Instrument Inc. (AMI).
 The managers of the two companies in question, Edwin Karl Jensen and John W. Haddock, had signed a kind of license agreement in the year 1954.
 AMI was together with Seeburg, Rock-Ola, and of course Wurlitzer called the 'big four' among jukebox manufacturers worldwide.
-Jensen Music Automates A/S could then very well be called the 'big one' on the European market for a short period in the mid fifties.
+Jensen Music Automates A/S could then very well be called the 'big one' on the European market for a short period in the mid-fifties.

 John W. Haddock had at a trade fair in Antwerp in Belgium in 1952/53 become aware of the fact, that the Danish firm made jukebox mechanisms similar to the 'model 500 record changer', but he believed that a lawsuit might not be profitable (the mechanism by AMI was based on two patents originally filed in 1946, but both patents were not internationally accepted until April 1953 and January 1954).
 That was, however, believed to be only one good reason for the license agreement signed by Haddock and Jensen.
 Another reason why John W. Haddock and AMI wanted an agreement with the Danish company was most probably that a very fine amplifier, type U-58, had been developed by Jørgen Mølkier for the J-20 and early J-40-models.
 The amplifier gave the Jensen music boxes a remarkably good sound, and the license agreement would be an advantage for both companies.
 In 1958 the production of jukeboxes came to an end, and the Jensen company changed its name to Jensen Music & Television A/S. The last four years until 1962/63 the company produced television sets mainly for the domestic market, but heavy losses on a few big customers forced the firm into liquidation at the end of the year 1962.
 As mentioned before the total number of jukeboxes from the Jensen company is unknown today due to the unfortunate fact, that all factory registrations were lost in the late sixties.